samdmarshall/SDMMobileDevice/ReadMe.md

 This framework will require entitlements to access the following locations:
 `/var/run/usbmuxd` (read/write access to this file)
 `/var/db/lockdown/` (read/write access to this directory)

+***

+### FAQ

+Q. Why do I get so many warnings when compiling?

+	A. The warnings are from the openssl and libcrypto calls that Apple has deprecated starting in 10.7, I am looking to replace these with CommonCrypto or bundling openssl and libcrypto so these errors don't happen.

+Q. When is the Cocoa version coming?

+	A. Soon!
+I am working to provide a few more core features and keeping the whole thing compatible with MobileDevice and keeping it as a completely C library.
+The Cocoa wrapper for this will come as soon as I have finished the AFC implementation and have working wireless communication.